-An effective purpose, according to Simon Sinek the author of WHY, "sinks into the collective conscience.
+A compelling purpose, according to Simon Sinek, the author of WHY, "sinks into the collective conscience.
 The culture changes, the organization begins to perform at a higher level.
 Processes become simpler and easier to execute and sustain.
 People start looking for permanent solutions rather than stop-gap measures."

-It is important to point out that purpose is frequently confused with corporate responsibility programs where companies fund sustainability, education and research programs or take a stand on social issues.
-The HP press release, for example, states that its purpose statement provides “…the only way you're able to navigate all the social, economic issues we're facing today."
-Finding and living a compelling purpose statement provides the framework for making decisions, fashioning value propositions, creating a coherent, clear voice and fostering an inclusive culture.
+It is essential to point out that purpose is frequently confused with corporate responsibility programs where companies fund sustainability, education, and research programs or take a stand on social issues.
+The HP press release, for example, states that its purpose statement provides "the only way you're able to navigate all the social, economic issues we're facing today."
+Finding and living a compelling purpose statement provides the framework for making decisions, fashioning value propositions, creating a unified, clear voice, and fostering an inclusive culture.

-There are two critical demanding requirements for defining and implementing a penetrating purpose program.
-Leveraging the intellectual firepower of the organization to generate a distinctive purpose program that challenges the organizations intellect, not depending on market research where you are depending on their predictable ideas.
-"It doesn't make sense to hire smart people and then tell them what to do”, Steve Jobs said, "we hire smart people, so they can tell us what to do."
-The other critical ingredient in our increasingly complex world is the need to have a leader with a personal will, courage, compassion and the willingness to take responsibility and actively lead this program.
+There are two critical, demanding requirements for defining and implementing a penetrating purpose program.
+Leveraging the intellectual firepower of the organization to generate a unique purpose program that challenges the organization's intellect, not depending on market research where you depend on their predictable ideas.
+"It doesn't make sense to hire smart people and then tell them what to do," Steve Jobs said, "we hire smart people, so they can tell us what to do."
+The other critical ingredient in our increasingly complex world is the need to have a leader with a personal will, courage, compassion, and the willingness to take responsibility and actively lead this program.

-Building on this last point General McChrystal noted in his book that the most powerful instrument of leadership for this type of program is the CEO's behavior.
-For the program to have authenticity he emphasizes the need to maintain a consistent example and message.
+Building on this last point, General McChrystal noted in his book that the most potent instrument of leadership for this type of program is the CEO's behavior.
+For the branding program to have authenticity, he emphasizes the need to maintain a consistent example and message.
 Communications should reflect not only their thoughts but their Voice.
-To demonstrate the culture he is striving to build, he mounted a daily video teleconference.
+To demonstrate the culture, he is striving to build; he mounted a daily video teleconference.

-AS FIERCE ADVOCATES FOR JUSTICE, WE ARE DEDICATED TO PROVIDING A NEW VISION OF EDUCATION IN JUSTICE THAT EMBUES OUR STUDENTS WITH THE SKILLS, INSIGHTS AND PASSION TO BECOME POSITIVE AGENTS OF CHANGE
+AS FIERCE ADVOCATES FOR JUSTICE, WE ARE DEDICATED TO PROVIDE A NEW VISION OF EDUCATION IN JUSTICE THAT EMBUES OUR STUDENTS WITH THE SKILLS, INSIGHTS, AND PASSION FOR BECOMING POSITIVE AGENTS OF CHANGE.

-Being a lifelong advocate of simplicity I whittled that statement down to four unforgettable words: FIERCE ADVOCATES FOR JUSTICE.
+Being a lifelong advocate of simplicity, I whittled that statement down to four unforgettable words:

 That purpose statement, those powerful words, were displayed in 20-foot-high letters throughout their striking new building.
 It drove the development of an upbeat, fearless brand voice (inspiring, bold, human, dynamic), a powerful new logo and design system, and a communications program for an aggressive fundraising campaign.